okikio/native/docs/manager/platform-support.md

 - Firefox > 13
 - IE > 11

-`@okikio/manager` doesn't rely on any browser api's, so, you can use it in Node js without much worry.
+`@okikio/manager` doesn't rely on any browser specific api's, so, you can use it in Node js without much worry.

 ## Polyfills & Bundling